stackhpc/ansible-slurm-appliance/ansible/roles/alertmanager/README.md

 The following variables are equivalent to similarly-named arguments to the `alertmanager` binary.
 See `man alertmanager` for more info:

-- `alertmanager_config_file`: String, path alertmanager config file will be written to.
+- `alertmanager_config_file`: String, path the main alertmanager config file will be written to.
+Parent directory will be created if necessary.
+- `alertmanager_web_config_file`: String, path alertmanager web config file will be written to.
 Parent directory will be created if necessary.
 - `alertmanager_storage_path`: String, base path for data storage.
 - `alertmanager_web_listen_addresses`: List of strings, defining addresses to listeen on.
 - `alertmanager_web_external_url`: String, the URL under which Alertmanager is